 Overview

-Transposition of the great arteries (TGA) is a serious, rare heart problem in which the two main arteries leaving the heart are reversed.
-The condition is present at birth, which means it's a congenital heart defect.
+Transposition of the great arteries, also called TGA, is a serious, rare heart condition in which the two main arteries leaving the heart are switched.
+The condition is present at birth.
+That means it's a congenital heart defect.

 Types